Skip to content

 Director of Education

-Assistant Professor of Medicine, Division of Gerontology and Geriatric Medicine, Program Director for the UW Geriatric Medicine Fellowship, and GACA recipient.
+Associate Professor of Medicine, Division of Gerontology and Geriatric Medicine, Program Director for the UW Geriatric Medicine Fellowship, and GACA recipient.
 Kate is the Medical Director for Project ECHO-Geriatrics and directs the curriculum of all of our NW GWEC activities.

 She/Her